 From July onwards, Admissions will start to receive BTEC results directly from UCAS.
 Providing your results have been received by Cardiff Met and you have met your offer conditions, we will confirm your place online for you.

 Mid August, Admissions will receive the Access to HE Diploma results and A Level results directly from UCAS.
 Providing your results have been received by Cardiff Met and you have met your offer conditions, we will confirm your place through UCAS.

-It is advisable that you are not on holiday when results are published.
 Unfortunately, Cardiff Met does experience a number of issues where not all results are not received, or there are discrepancies in achieved results, and in some cases delays of the full qualification being published.
 In these situations, you need to be contactable.

 If your place is not confirmed by mid August, please contact us to find out why.
 This may be due to us not receiving your results, at which point you can send us evidence of your exam results.
 If you have not yet received your certificates, confirmation directly from your School or College will be sufficient, provided it is in the form of an official letter.

-You will be sent your Student Joining Pack to be used in conjunction with our dedicated New Students website, where you will be able to download your joining information relating to Freshers Week.
+You will be sent your Student Joining Pack to be used in conjunction with our dedicated New Students website, where you will be able to download your joining information relating to Induction Week.
 Please make sure you read this information.